abanand132/youtubo/README.md

 ## Important Info
 - Operating System : Windows 10 and above
-- Current version : 1.1
+- Current version : 1.2
 - Developer : [Abhishek Anand](https://theabhishek.me)

 ## Features

-- User can download a single video or an entire playlist according to their needs.
+- User can download a single video or an entire playlist according to their needs
-- Multiple Resolutions (360p, 720p etc.) of videos available.
+- Multiple Resolutions (360p, 720p etc.) of videos available
-- You can also download just audio (mp3) of a video.
+- You can also download just audio (mp3) of a video
-- English Subtitles (if available) then can be downloaded alongside with the video
+- English Subtitles (if available) then can be downloaded alongside with the Single video as well as for whole Playlist
-- Application comes with light mode & dark mode.
+- Application comes with light mode & dark mode
-- Progress bar to show the status of video/audio downloading.
+- Progress bar to show the status of video/audio downloading
-- Notify when download completed
+- Notify users when download completed

 ## Tech Stacks
 - Python3